diana-hep/femtocode/README.md

 A workflow describes a chain of operations to perform on the source data, ending with some sort of aggregation.
 The chain is strictly linear up to the aggregation step, which branches into a tree.
 The aggregation step will use concepts and code from the [Histogrammar project](http://github.com/histogrammar/histogrammar-python).

 Why linear, and not a full directed acyclic graph (DAG)?
 DAGs are good for two things: splitting the output and explicitly short-circuting some processes to avoid unnecessary work.
 The aggregation step can be a general tree, providing multiple outputs, and the Femtocode compilation process recognizes identical expressions and avoids unnecessary work automatically (because the language has perfect referential transparency).
 DAGs aren’t needed.

+Each workflow can be submitted as a query to a query engine (single process or distributed server), which immediately returns a “future” object.
+This object monitors the progress of the query, even plotting partial results (histograms fill up with entries) so that the user can decide to cancel early.

+What about skims for unbinned fits or machine learning?
+The feasibility of the above depends on the returned results being much smaller than the input datasets, as a histogram of dimuon mass is much smaller than a collection of muon records.
+However, some analysis techniques need unaggregated data.
+These will need to be treated specially (the returned result is a pointer to some disk where the full skim can be downloaded).
+Unlike today’s analyses, which skim first and plot later, the most effective behavior with these tools would be to plot first, optimizing event selection, and skim later, with fewer mistakes.

 ### Eliminating runtime errors